La Vie en Rose, Chambre d’Hôte, Charente

 The Circuit Val de Vienne track is an exciting experience, acclaimed by the Fédération Française Sportive Automobile, this 3757 metre long race track is one of the best in the country.

-A highlight in any car enthusiast’s diary is the annual ‘Circuit des Remparts’, held the third weekend in September in Angouleme.
+A highlight in any car enthusiast’s diary is the annual ‘Circuit des Remparts’, held in September in Angouleme.

 Séjour Linguistique Anglais